Chapter 15:

 "Elderberg fruit sweets.
 It has an interesting taste," Genie offhandedly commented.

 Kairo shoved it in his mouth and took hearty chews.
 The taste was sweet and juicy like a fresh plum.
-His cheeks flushed red and eyes watered when the sweetness transitioned into a nasty chilli bite.
+His cheeks flushed red and eyes watered when the sweetness transitioned into a nasty chili bite.

 Genie chuckled at Kairo's flailing near the jug of water to pour a glass.
 It was cute.
 His heart pounded quickly when he watched the man swallow hearty gulps.
+His Adam's apple bobbing up and down was provocative.
+He swiftly refreshed his expression and thoughts toward matters at hand.

 "Why would anyone eat these?"
 Kairo let out a blergh and splutter.